demonich/-7-Hz-Salnotes-Zero-personal-frequency-response-calculations/README.md

 So I measured them myself using the BOYA BY-M1S, Room EQ Wizard (REW) and a metal tube to simulate the ear canal :D

+(You can doubt the quality of these calculations, I won’t object, but this peak... this peak I can hear well with my own ears)

 # My curve

 ![Screenshot 2024-07-07 at 16-12-04 AutoEq](https://github.com/demonich/-7-Hz-Salnotes-Zero-personal-frequency-response-calculations/assets/74813436/16b8d8d0-222a-4863-b556-12197ea89056)